Updated on: August 23, 2024

 That said, Sophos Firewall Home Edition is an effective and comprehensive free firewall — it protects you from viruses, increases your bandwidth, monitors your entire network, and uses dual antivirus scanning engines to catch threats at your network gateway.
 During my tests, it effectively blocked viruses in emails, file downloads, and those embedded on malicious websites.

-Sophos Firewall Home Edition includes a ton of free features, but for full antivirus protection, you should check out Sophos Home Premium, which offers excellent malware scanning and removal (though not quite as good as Norton’s), basic parental controls, remote device management, and more.
+Sophos Firewall Home Edition includes a ton of free features, but for full antivirus protection, you should check out Sophos Home Premium, which offers excellent malware scanning and removal without relying on Sophos’s OS (though it’s not quite as good as Norton).
+It also comes with basic parental controls, remote device management, and more.
 It costs $44.99 / year, covers up to 10 computers, and comes with a 30-day free trial and a 30-day money-back guarantee.

 Bottom Line: